biancabuzea200/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Access Control Design Patterns

-- `Ownable` design pattern is used to only allow the owner of the contract to let people in
+- `Ownable` design pattern is used to only allow the owner to set blackList status